Nicolás de Jesús: A Mexican Artist for Global Justice

-This exhibition explores the work and artistic career of contemporary Mexican artist Nicolás De Jesús.
+Explore the work and artistic career of contemporary Mexican artist Nicolás de Jesús.

 The exhibition is accompanied by an illustrated catalogue published in conjunction with HIRMER publishers.

-Nicolás De Jesús: A Mexican Artist for Global Justice is curated by Patrice Giasson, the Alex Gordon Curator of Art of the Americas, with the assistance of curatorial intern Alexandra Hunter.
+Nicolás de Jesús: A Mexican Artist for Global Justice is curated by Patrice Giasson, the Alex Gordon Curator of Art of the Americas, with the assistance of curatorial intern Alexandra Hunter.
 The exhibition is organized by the Neuberger Museum of Art, Purchase College, SUNY, in collaboration with the Willowell Foundation.
-Funding has been provided by the Alex Gordon Foundation, with the support of the Alex Gordon Estate, and the Roy R. Neuberger Program Endowment.
+Funding has been provided by the Alex Gordon Foundation with the support of the Alex Gordon Estate.

 Nicolás de Jesús, Gusto es vida, 2020